StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/README.md

 ## 1.3 Test Analysis

 The testing process will be executed based on the above requirements for the Create a user account.
 The following test conditions were found:
-  * Any new user who visit the website can create an account.
-  * User is able to create check password policy when making account
+  * Check that user should be able to create an account on the website Tryhackme by clicking Join now.
+  * Verify that user should have access to login function with the valid credentials.
+  * Verify that user should not have access to the website if the credentials are wrong.
+  * Verify if there is a login button on the main page.
+  * Checking that GUI elements are compliant and facilitate the user experience.
+  * Check Warn of Weak Password Length when user create a new account.
+  * Check that the password complexity will work when user creates a new account.
-  * Registred user can reset its password if forgoten.
+  * Verify that user can reset its password if user forgot it.
+  * Check the access to the subscription zone while having a subscription.

 ## 1.4 Test Design